-For summers 2015 and 2016, interested sponsors must notify their State agency of their intent to participate in the demonstration project and must identify those outdoor congregate meal sites lacking temperature-controlled alternative sites that would be included in the demonstration project prior to initiating their summer program.
+For summer 2018, sponsors located in States that are participating in the demonstration project must notify their State agency, in writing, of their interest in participating in the demonstration project.
+In their request, the sponsors must identify outdoor congregate meal sites lacking temperature-controlled alternative sites that would be included in the demonstration project prior to initiating their summer program.
+Sponsors who have already applied or been approved to participate this summer may submit an addendum to the State agency.
 Sponsors must select sites that are viable options for successful SFSP/SSO participation under the congregate meal requirement on days when the area is not experiencing excessive heat.
-The demonstration project will simply allow maintenance of the meal service at those sites on days when excessive heat makes service of congregate meals impractical.
-Outdoor sites with available temperature-controlled alternative sites will not be included in the demonstration project, and should serve meals at the temperature-controlled alternative site when the area is experiencing excessive heat.
+The demonstration project will simply allow maintenance of the meal service at those sites on days when excessive heat makes service of congregate meals impractical or dangerous.
+Outdoor sites with available temperature-controlled alternative sites will not be included in the demonstration project, and should serve meals at the temperature-controlled alternative site if the area is experiencing excessive heat.